 How long did it take?

 A reporter asked Steve Jobs, “How many man-years did it take to write Quick Draw?”
 Steve asked Bill, who said, “Well, I worked on it on and off for four years.”
 Steve then told the reporter, “Twenty-four man-years”.
-Obviously Steve figured, with ample justification, that one Atkinson year was the equivalent of six ordinary programmer years.
+Steve figured, with ample justification, that one Atkinson year was the equivalent of six ordinary programmer years.

 How do you measure programmer productivity?